 - Dr. Jill Heemskerk is named the Deputy Director of NIBIB.

-- NIBIB’s Director, Dr. Roderic I. Pettigrew is appointed liaison to represent NIH in the NIH-NASA Partnership which provides a framework for cooperation between NIH and NASA to facilitate space related research and integrate results into improved understanding of human physiology and human health.
+- NIBIB’s Director, Dr. Roderic I. Pettigrew is appointed liaison to represent NIH in the NIH-NASA agreement which provides a framework for cooperation between NIH and NASA to facilitate space related research and integrate results into improved understanding of human physiology and human health.

 - NIBIB Quantum grantee tests efficacy and appeal of flu vaccine patch.
 Following receipt of FDA investigational new drug status, Dr. Mark Prausnitz performed a phase 1 clinical trial of the microneedle technology, which included 100 adult participants.